 Madagascar’s formal law recognizes the following tenure types:

 Leasehold.
 Landowners are free to transfer their rights by lease.
+An emphyteutic lease is a fixed-term variant of leasehold for foreigners or investors.
 Leaseholds are subject to the terms of the parties’ agreement.
-Leasing is relatively common, with between 10-30% of land leased in cropping areas.
-About 36% of tenancies are fixed rate lease contracts.
+Leasing is relatively common, with between 10-30 percent of land leased in cropping areas.
+About 36 percent of tenancies are fixed rate lease contracts.
 Agreements tend to be entered into for a single season and many landowners make a practice of contracting with new tenants every two to three years in order to reduce the possibility of the tenants obtaining land rights (World Bank 2003; Bellemare 2009).

 Sharecropping.
-Ordinance 74-021 prohibits sharecropping; however, the practice is widespread in Madagascar and an estimated 40-47% of all tenancies are sharecropping relationships.
+Ordinance 74-021 prohibits sharecropping; however, the practice is widespread in Madagascar and an estimated 40-47 percent of all tenancies are sharecropping relationships.
 One study found that most sharecropping arrangements split the production with no sharing of inputs (FAO 2018b; Bellemare 2009).

 Concession.
 Concessions can be granted on state land, up to a period of 30 years.
 Concessions are subject to their terms regarding land use and can be revoked for noncompliance (ROM 2005).